 In the 15th century chapels were added to the eastern bays of the nave: south St. Anna and the northern Our Lady of Sorrows (now St. Francis).
 They were inserted into older buttresses, visible to this day in the side walls of chapels.
 The northern chapel also received its own staircase adjacent to the front wall, which was crowned with a stepped gable.
 The façade of the southern chapel was enlivened by high blendes topped with pointed-archs, also used in a different arrangement on the gable wall.

-The church was illuminated by tall and narrow ogival windows, pierced between buttresses, with the presbytery windows receiving extensive moulding.
+The church was illuminated by tall and narrow ogival windows, pierced between buttresses, with the chancel windows receiving extensive moulding.
 The ogival side portals led to the interior, with prominent roller moulding on the edges (later they were obscured by an early modern porch and storeroom) and the main west portal.
 The latter received a broad, ogival form with moulded, stepped edges distinguishing from other portals by a richer elaboration.